libodesign/icons/README.md

 tango-testing
 =============

-Updated Tango-compatible Theme for LibreOffice
+Updated Tango-compatible Icon Theme for LibreOffice

 Contact us if you want to contribute -- we need to add you to the repository.